-Most of the tools that sales, marketing, and growth teams use today are not purpose built for product-led growth.
+However, most of the tools that sales, marketing, and growth teams use today are not purpose built for product-led growth.
 We’ve shoehorned, manipulated, and frankenstein’d our way into something that works for a modern self-serve go-to-market motion and sales-assisted or sales-led.

 The traditional enterprise SaaS tech stack does not work for product-led growth.
-The sales / revenue / GTM operations team is forced to cobble together various band-aid solutions.

 Take the poor sales operations soul who has to harmonize data between Salesforce, Hubspot, and product data via Segment.
 Instead of enabling outcomes, your talent is spending hours trying to turn that swamp of data into something actionable for your GTM teams.

 The new PLG tech stack focuses on enabling more product interactions earlier in the sales cycle and enables better access to product data for non-technical GTM teams.